carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 There is a classic expression in Computer Science, "Garbage In = Garbage Out".
 This means that if the input data we use is garbage then the ouput will be too.
 If for instance we try to get a machine learning system to find a link between two unlinked variables then it might still come up with a model that attempts this, but the output will be meaningless.

+#### Bias or lacking

+Input data may also be lacking enough diversity to cover all examples.
+Due to how the data was obtained there might be biases in it that are then refelected in the ML system.
+For example if we collect data on crime reporting it could be biased towards wealthier areas where crimes are more likely to be reported.
+Historical data might not cover enough history.

 #### Extrapolation

 We can only make reliable predictions about data which is in the same range as our training data.
 If we try to extrapolate beyond what was covered in the training data we'll probably get wrong answers.